goodfella/liblinuxpp/README.md

 class.
 This class improves the usability of subprocesses in a given program because it consolidates subprocess management functions into a single object.

+#### linuxpp::net::udp_socket

+A resource owning class for UDP sockets.
+This class provides a receive member function, several send member functions, and other socket related functions such as bind.